yingx9/tp/docs/DeveloperGuide.md

     Expected: An error message saying "There are currently 0 resources."
     ```
-    Listing all resources in the Library:

-    There are currently 0 resources.
+    There are currently no Resources in Syslib!
     ____________________________________________________________
     ```
 3. List resources with filter options